Bananenlimonade/stacking-crypto-kraken/README.md

 ❌  Fee is too high – max rel. fee: 0.50%
 ```

-It is recommended to run the withdrawal script every time you stacked sats:
+It is recommended to run the withdrawal script every time you stacked a crypto:

 ```sh
 npm run withdraw